rachelkuzmich/rachelkuzmich.github.io/_posts/2025-12-20-day-20-advent-pixels-classification.md

 author: "Rachel Jade Kuzmich"
 categories: [blog]
 tags: [ecology, remote sensing, interpretation, classification]
 excerpt: "Here’s what remote sensing can do for ecologists.
-Maps simplify reality—and that simplification can mislead if we don’t read them critically."
+Pixels and maps simplify reality, these simplifications can mislead if we don’t think about them critically."
 ---

 Maps often feel intuitive.
 Forest here, grassland there.
 High NDVI in green, low in brown.
 Beneath these clean visuals lie two layers of abstraction that shape how we interpret patterns: pixels and the classifications applied to them.
 Understanding both is essential, because misleading results arise from how continuous variation is captured in pixels and translated into discrete maps.